accidental-it-guy/website/src/content/blog/from-the-classroom-to-cyber/index.md

 ---
-title: From the Classroom to Cyber: My Journey from Teaching to Tech
+title: From the Classroom to Cyber - My Journey from Teaching to Tech
 description: A former educator transitions into cybersecurity at age 40
 publicationDate: 2025-03-21
 ---